pranayrao/InsightDataEngineering-Coding-Challenge/README.md

 #Steps to run the code:

 1) Place the tweets.txt file in the tweet_input folder.
-Note that the tweets.txt file should contain a single JSON object on each line.
+Note that the tweets.txt file should contain a single tweet on each line.

 2) Ensure that average_degree.py is present in the src folder